clementravet/BIMAnalyst_g_33/Assignment_5_Reflection.md

 #### are you likely to use OpenBIM tools in your professsional life in the next 10 years?
 As I said before, I OpenBIM has a lot of different purposes so I might have the opportunity to use it in the future in my professional life.
 Indeed, it is possible that I might create tools to extract data from BIM models to be faster to write reports or just do some calculations automaticaly.
 #### conclude the journey through A1-A5
+I am really happy with the work we did with the group.
+We found a way to work together on a subject we are all interested in.
+We decided to work on the DGNB certification and we then choosed a criteria based on the U_values.
+As for me, the BPMN diagram we did well describes the utility of the tool and when it has to be used.
+The tool in itself is not that complicated but it well does what we wanted at the beginning of the project.
+We are quite happy with it.
+It can still be improved by adding lines to export the data in an Excel file for instance.
+In the tool, we directly use U_values that are given in the psets, we can maybe add lines to calculate the U_values based on the type and the thickness of the material in case we do not have the U_value directly.

 ### Eiður